 The next morning we ate breakfast a couple of blocks North of Chinatown off Government St. at a small place called Jam Cafe.
 The service was great and the food even better.
 I had the smoked salmon eggs benedict with the hollandaise sauce on the side.
 It was delicious even without the sauce.

 Before we left the Empress, we checked the ferry schedule and figured we needed to take the 12:00 ferry in order for me to get to the airport on time for my 4:00 flight home from YVR.
 We went straight to the bus stop from breakfast and missed the bus by about 10 steps.
 We looked at the schedule posted and realized two things…1) the next bus is in 15 minutes and 2) there is no express bus.
 The first I can understand but not the second.
 How could there not be an express bus on Sundays?!?
-It’s another thing that I chalked up to “it’s the island”.
+It’s another thing that I chalked up to “its the island”.

 The bus finally arrived at 10:45 and we were hoping it wouldn’t take more than an hour.
 We soon realized that the non-express bus really meant it was the “go through every residential neighborhood on the way to where we needed to go” bus.
 It almost goes without saying that we got off the bus to literally see the ferry pull away from the dock.

-The next ferry is a hour later, but that meant that we wouldn’t arrive until almost 3:00.
+The next ferry is an hour later, but that meant that we wouldn’t arrive until almost 3:00.
 It was the weekend of the Asiana incident at SFO and I knew there were delays across US, but not my flight.
-I had already called the airline the night before to change my flight to a later one but they were completely full.
+I had already called the airline the night before to change my flight to a later one but they were full.
 I wasn’t surprised since it was also a holiday weekend, but missing the earlier ferry definitely added to my stress.
 I figured I would be ok since I have Nexus and YVR has a separate security line.
 However, the airport doesn’t use electronic boarding passes and I still had to fill out the customs declaration form.
 I had already checked in online but that doesn’t do me much good.